-The spread of disease throughout the captive population has been a continued source of mortality (Philips & Holdsworth, 2006).
-Any diseases evident in the captive population jeopardises the ability of the captive population to act as an insurance against extinction in the wild and limits the ability to supplement the wild population as releases are suspended until the captive population is given disease clearance.
+Understanding of diseases of the captive population of OBPs has improved with the development of the Veterinary Technical Reference Group and with improvements in standards and processes around biosecurity and disease investigation.
+Any diseases evident in the captive population has the potential to compromise the ability of the captive population to act as an insurance against extinction in the wild and at times has limited the ability to supplement the wild population as releases are suspended until the captive population is given disease clearance.
+Completion of a Disease Risk Assessment will assist in identifying which diseases pose the most significant risks to this program and what measures to implement to mitigate these risks.

-PBFD is regarded as a significant threat to both the wild and captive OBP populations.
+BFDV is regarded as a potentially significant threat to both the wild and captive OBP populations and has been a major focus of research into diseases of OBPs.
 The CMP identifies the need to improve the knowledge and management of PBFD through: